 DistrictMediaFinance is an independent media company with the objective is to deliver high-quality personal finance news and advice that informs, empowers, educates and entertains the public.
 They operate a network of around 15 blogs that focus on the financial sector (saving money, coupons, investing etc)

 MediaDigi Ltd. established this network in 2012 with the desire to crush limits and create a community of people who want to learn and share their knowledge.
 And since then, millions of readers found the solution to their problems in our articles.

 Disclaimer: Mediadigi purchased Monetize.info in 2017 for an undisclosed amount.

 3.5.
 Preparing Information for Prospective Buyers.

-If you are planning on selling a blog, you should make sure you have a set of information you’re ready to distribute when a prospective buyer enquires.
+If you are planning on selling your blog, you should make sure you have a set of information you’re ready to distribute when a prospective buyer enquires.

 This can either be vague, in order to get interested for more serious discussion, or for smaller sites, you may lay out all the cards transparently from the get-go.

 You might include information such as: